charlberg/Rollercoaster-EDA/README.md

 # Rollercoaster-EDA <br>
 ## Exploratory Data Analysis with Roller Coaster dataset

-This repository demonstrates a EDA including visualizations inlcuding descriptive graphics and maps for a dataset of the worlds oldest and best roller coasters.
+This repository demonstrates EDA including visualizations featuring descriptive graphics, correlation analysis and interactive maps for a dataset of the worlds oldest and best roller coasters